sachioross/api-to-csv-xlsx/README.md

 From the root of the directory...

-1. `node start server.js` // starts the mock server
+1. `node server.js` // starts the mock server
 2. Open a new tab for the same directory
 3. `yarn analyze` // runs an example analysis, outputting two CSV and one Excel file (you can run this multiple times as long as the server is running)
 4. Kill the node process for the server when done